markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/joran.jpg "ew1920")

 I'm really digging the dark vibe.
-The characters make their marks early, and I hope the production team is given the time and budge to see it through (too early to tell if the transformation scene reuse was a shortcut or foreshadowing).
-The shocking use of a hair comb really sets the tone.
+The characters make their marks early, and I hope the production team is given the time and budget to see it through (too early to tell if the transformation scene reuse was a shortcut or foreshadowing).
+The shocking use of a hair comb in the first few minutes really sets the tone.

 ### [Subarashiki Kono Sekai: The Animation (The World Ends With You: The Animation)](https://anilist.co/anime/120376)